Why publish with the Journal of Cancer & Allied Specialties?

 Manuscript Submission Guidelines: Journal of Cancer & Allied Specialties

 1. Open Access

 Journal of Cancer & Allied Specialties is an open access, double peer-reviewed journal.
 Each article accepted by the journal will be made freely available online.
-Please refer to copy rights policy for more details.
+Please refer to the copyrights policy for more details.

-Furthermore, authors are free to enter into separate contractual arrangements for the non-exclusive distribution of the journal’s published version of the work, with an acknowledgement of its initial publication in this journal.
+Furthermore, authors are free to enter into separate contractual arrangements for the non-exclusive distribution of the journal's published version of the work, with an acknowledgment of its initial publication in this journal.

 2. Article Processing Charge (APC)

 Journal of Cancer & Allied Specialties does not have any APC.

 Note: Journal of Cancer & Allied Specialties does not have any article submission charges.

 Please read the following instructions carefully and ensure that your submission meets the requirements to avoid return or delay in consideration of your manuscript.
 Journal of Cancer & Allied Specialties publishes original manuscripts on all aspects of cancer care.